Current Cases

 Important Notice

 Does the property you own or rent receive water from a public water utility or groundwater source containing chemicals from Fayetteville Works?
 If so, you could be part of a class action lawsuit.
 A federal court has authorized this notice.
-Please review this notice to understand your your legal rights and options.
+Please review this notice to understand your legal rights and options.
 If you have additional questions, please call toll free 1-877-495-0948 or visit www.ncpfaslitigation.com.

 Important Rulings